zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ### Dynamic configuration via zowe.yaml

-1. Set the following property for the Domain Gateway to dynamically onboard to the Central Discovery service.
+1. Set the following property for the Domain Gateway to dynamically onboard to the  Discovery service in Central API ML.

     `components.gateway.apiml.service.additionalRegistration`